howamiroot/OFOX/README.md

-﻿# OFox
+﻿# OFoX
-  -My Kernel for Windows 11.
+  -My Kernel for WinDoWs